oneeve8/kobble-data/content/Tutorial2.md

 I’ll also share some ideas for creating your own wiki knowledge base, as well as some content management ideas.

-Then I’ll give you a quick review.
+Then I’ll give you a quick review of the features in Kobble.

 Finally, If you opted for GitHub support, I will briefly show you a few things about GitHub such as how to retrieve information from your GitHub account.